Archaeologists Have Uncovered A Magnificent Neolithic Village In Jerusalem Valley That Arose 9,000 Years Ago

 After examining tools that were found in the community, archaeologists spotted some major differences between ones that were commonly used inside homes and ones which were recovered from public spaces.

-Previous excavations have shown that the Motza valley has served as a home for people since the very start of humanity, and Khalaily surmised that during its existence this 9,000-year-old community was probably the largest of its kind in the region.
+Previous excavations have shown that the Motza valley has served as a home for people since the very start of humanity, and Khalaily surmised that during its existence, this 9,000-year-old community was probably the largest of its kind in the region.

-In terms of sustenance, the Neolithic people who would have lived here survived on a diet of badgers, hares, gazelle and boar, while also consuming pigs, goats, cows and sheep.
+In terms of sustenance, the Neolithic people who would have lived here survived on a diet of badgers, hares, gazelle, and boar, while also consuming pigs, goats, cows, and sheep.
 While some of these animals may very well have been domesticated at the time, including pigs, others were certainly not.
 For instance, the domestication of sheep first took place in Anatolia and would have occurred around 10,000 years ago, so it is highly probable that sheep were still wild in the Jerusalem Valley during this time.

 Other food that these villagers would have relied upon would have included fava beans, lentils, barley and wheat, and archaeologists discovered evidence showing that these had been successfully farmed and domesticated by the community, rather than gathered out in the wild.

-As Khalaily explained, the attitude towards life and death also shifted markedly once humans settled down and began living in communities like these, and the skeletal remains of 10 individuals that were curled up in the fetal position were found beneath the floors of some of the homes in this Neolithic village, with many of them being children.
+As Khalaily explained, the attitude toward life and death also shifted markedly once humans settled down and began living in communities like these, and the skeletal remains of 10 individuals that were curled up in the fetal position were found beneath the floors of some of the homes in this Neolithic village, with many of them being children.

 “During the transitional time between hunting and gathering to settlement, the attitude towards children, in life and death, changed.
 If a baby died, they didn’t consider it important or bury it.
 But after people settled, they began burying the babies.”

-Now that this 9,000-year-old village near the Jerusalem hills is undergoing excavation, archaeologists hope to learn more about why it was suddenly abandoned 8,700 years ago, only to spring up again in 200 BC.
+Now that this 9,000-year-old village near the Jerusalem hills is undergoing excavation, archaeologists hope to learn more about why it was suddenly abandoned 8,700 years ago, only to spring up again in 200 BCE.